Andromeda, a Show That Almost Made It

 Because of ignorance they let Star Trek (TOS) go off the air, Only reconstructed in movies and then in The Next Generation

 In the year 1999, when the Internet was available World Wide, when all one had to do was a search to see how many hits something had, it was clear that if the Producers had the brains of an average stegosaurus, they'd have shoved the character of Tyr to the fore, and promoted him.

 So Andromeda went off the air.

-A Star Trek Universe where everyone doesn't get along.
-Where one needs an I.Q. beyond Forrest Gumps to follow the plot and get the inferences.
+Those who view the first 2 seasons today will probably be amazed by a Star Trek Universe where everyone doesn't get along and where a viewer needs an I.Q. beyond Forrest Gumps to follow the plot and get the inferences.